Connect with us

 Bristol Bears centre Will Hurrell

-Will Hurrell has set his sights on one day returning to the as a head coach, as his recovery continues apace from a stroke in January which ended his playing career.
+Will Hurrell has set his sights on one day returning to the Premiership as a head coach, as his recovery continues apace from a stroke in January which ended his playing career.

-Hurrell was two weeks shy of his 30th birthday when he caught his head on the wrong side of a tackle playing for against at Welford Road.
+Hurrell was two weeks shy of his 30th birthday when he caught his head on the wrong side of a tackle playing for Bristol against Leicester at Welford Road.
 The impact compressed his brain to the back of his skull, causing the stroke.

 Eight months after his life-altering injury – which initially left him unable to speak properly – Hurrell is planning the next phase of his life.